manuelcasanova/socialTemplate/README.md

 Moderator: A role typically used for managing content or user interactions, but with fewer privileges than Admins.
 Subscribed: A role for users who are subscribed (e.g., via a paid option).
 NotSubscribed: A role for registered users who have not subscribed.

 SuperAdmin permissions:

 SuperAdmins can grant or revoke any role, including Admin, Moderator, Subscribed, and NotSubscribed.
 SuperAdmins cannot revoke their own SuperAdmin role.
 A SuperAdmin can only revoke the SuperAdmin role if they were the one who assigned it; they cannot revoke it if another SuperAdmin granted the role.

 Admin permissions:

 Admins can assign and revoke roles for Moderator, Subscribed, and NotSubscribed users.
 Admins cannot assign or revoke the SuperAdmin or Admin roles.
 Only SuperAdmins can manage Admin roles.

+  *** Role Logs ***

 Whenever a role is assigned or revoked, a log is created detailing who performed the modification, to whom it was applied, the type of modification (assignment or revocation), and the timestamp.
-This log is accessible to superadmins in the admin section of the app.
-Typically, only admins and superadmins can modify roles, with one exception: when a user subscribes to the app.
+This log is accessible to SuperAdmins in the admin section of the app.
+Typically, only Admins and SuperAdmins can modify roles, with one exception: when a user subscribes to the app.
 After the payment is processed, the "User_subscribed" role is automatically added on behalf of the user, and this is recorded in the log accordingly.

+ *** Other Logs ***

+SuperAdmins have the ability to view the login history for all users.
+They can filter the history based on user ID, username, email, date, and time.

   *** Protected routes ***